kryzhov/kryzhov.github.io/about.md

 Risk Management, including financial and business modelling, data and predictive analytics. </p>

-<p> Being part of abc technologies, Kirill develops project concepts,
+<p> Kirill develops project concepts, assemble and lead project teams
-assemble and lead project teams of data scientist, financial engineers and risk analysts to execute and deliver tailored integral
+of data scientist, financial engineers and risk analysts to execute and deliver tailored integral
 <a class="link" href="{{ site.url }}/projects">solutions</a> for abc's clients.

-<p>Before <a class="link" href='htrp://abctec.io'>abc technologies</a>,
+<p>Before <a class="link" href=>abc technologies</a>,
 Kirill has worked as a consultant and technical advisor on a broad range of
 <a class="link" href="{{ site.url }}/projects">assignments</a>
 within Energy, Power and Utilities practice, including